 A few months ago, I did a wonderful Bible study called the Hem of His Garment.
 We learned how to stop negative thinking, and that was through the use of Philippians 4:8.

 “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”

 So we took it upon ourselves to change “Philippians 4:8” from a noun to a verb.
 In order to take those unnecessary thoughts captive, we would need to Philippians 4:8 every negative string of words that came to mind.

 Is the thought True?
-Is it Nobel?
+Is it Noble?
 Right?
 Pure?
 Lovely?
 Admirable?
 Excellent?
 Praiseworthy?

-This seems like a long list to live up to for any thought fleeting through our minds, but honestly, by putting the things we are telling ourselves through this process, our minds can truly be transformed.
-I must admit to realizing I have a lot of negative thoughts.
+This seems like a long list to live up to for any fleeting negative thoughts that come to mind, but honestly, by putting the things we are telling ourselves through this process, our minds can truly be transformed.
+I must admit to realizing I spent a lot of time fighting negative thoughts.
 It was quite unnerving at first.

 Here’s one of the many great things about this verse: Telling ourselves only that which is excellent or praiseworthy completely transforms not only our minds, but our lives as well.

 Being a negative person is exhausting.
 My many untrue and very unlovely thoughts make me physically tired.
 I’ve actually visited doctors in the past trying to find a diagnosis, something I could just take a little pill for, but I never found any comfort or answers on that route.